surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

     ## Custom Color
 To create Custom color, First click on <b> Custom Color</b>.
 Use the color picker to choose the colour.
-To change the selected color or edit the color, you can put hexstring To change a selected color, or edit all colors at once, you can input [hex strings](https://www.w3schools.com/colors/colors_hexadecimal.asp), such as `#2ca6cd`, or [CSS color names](https://www.w3schools.com/cssref/css_colors.asp), such as `mediumblue`, into the color value box at the bottom of the picker.
+To change the selected color or edit the color, you can put hexstring such as #5c84ae, or color name, such as darkblue into the color value box at the bottom of the picker
+To change a selected color, or edit all colors at once, you can input [hex strings](https://www.w3schools.com/colors/colors_hexadecimal.asp), such as `#2ca6cd`, or [CSS color names](https://www.w3schools.com/cssref/css_colors.asp), such as `mediumblue`, into the color value box at the bottom of the picker.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/b84cdf8d077562656baf6f5c2d08d36c54abc760/images/New_version5/TD_Visu_Image26.png)